 - Restricted Reserves: Funds for which uses are constrained by either (a) externally imposed obligations with creditors, grantors, contributors, or laws/regulations of other governments; or (b) laws enacted through constitutional provisions or enabling legislation.

 - Unrestricted Reserves: Funds for which uses are not constrained by externally imposed restrictions.
-The use of these funds are at the discretion of the Board of Trustees
+The use of these funds is at the discretion of the Board of Trustees

 Reclamation District No. 1000 currently has no restricted reserves.
 The Metro Airport Restricted Fund is utilized in full annually to offset pumping costs at Plant 3.